Fratton Park: The South Stand

-Fratton Park's first South Stand, called The Grand Stand, was built in 1899 by Portsmouth-based architect Arthur Cogswell measuring "100 feet long with seven rows of seats on the south side" and was built on the southern side of the pitch.
-The admittance price to sit within the Grand Stand in 1899 cost two shillings, or ' two-bob '.
+Fratton Park's first South Stand, called The Grand Stand, was built in 1899 by Major Alfred H. Bone, a surveyor, architect and one of the founding directors of the Portsmouth Football and Athletic Company.
+The Grand Stand measured "100 feet long with seven rows of seats on the south side" and was built on the southern side of the pitch.
+The admittance price to sit within the Grand Stand in 1899 cost two shillings, or 'two-bob'.
 The Fratton Park pitch was surrounded by hooped metal fence railings.
 A strong wind blew off the roof of the South Stand in 1901.
-The roof was rebuilt for a then £120 (approx £14,000 in 2018), but the new roof would only last until March 1916 - when it was blown off again!
+The roof was rebuilt for a then £120 (approx £14,000 in 2018), but the new roof would only last until March 1916, when it was blown off again.

 On the early evening of 16 March 1916, the entire roof of the South Stand was blown off again by "a great hurricane".
 Houses surrounding Fratton Park in Carisbrooke Road and Ruskin Avenue were hit by the South Stand roof and suffered extensive damage.

-In 1925, because of overcrowding of the original "one-thousand" seat Grand Stand and revenue lost to "better class supporters unable to obtain a seat", work on a new and larger South Stand began on 17 June 1925 and was completed just ten weeks later at a cost of £20,000 (approximately £1.1 million in 2018).
+In 1925, because of overcrowding of the original "one thousand" seat Grand Stand and revenue lost to "better class supporters unable to obtain a seat", work on a new and larger South Stand began on 17 June 1925 and was completed just ten weeks later at a cost of £20,000 (approximately £1.1 million in 2018).
 The new South Stand was designed by renowned football architect Archibald Leitch. and was opened by the then Football League President, John McKenna on 29 August 1925, just before the kickoff before a home match against Middlesbrough.
 Leitch's South Stand was built with an all wooden upper section with flip-turn seats in the central section, with wooden benches at the west and eastern ends.
 A lower terrace 'paddock' standing section below pitch level was also built.
 The South Stand also featured new players dressing rooms previously located in the Fratton Park pavilion.
 A "tunnel" built directly from within the South Stand dressing rooms lead to the pitch at the halfway line point.
 As the new South Stand was much larger than the original, the Fratton Park pitch was reduced in width from 77 to 73 yards.

-Because of the new South Stand, most of the eastern side of Arthur Cogwell's original mock Tudor pavilion, including its clock tower and spectator gallery were removed or absorbed into the new South Stand's footprint.
+Because of the new South Stand, most of the upper eastern side of Alfred Bone's Fratton Park mock-Tudor pavilion (built in 1905), including its clock tower and spectator gallery were removed or absorbed into the new South Stand's footprint.
 The now famous mock Tudor "Main Entrance" to Fratton Park in Frogmore Road is now all that remains visible of the exterior of the original pavilion today.